 - A head injury or exposure to loud noise can damage the hearing system.

-These causes are explained more fully here, however, statistically, the cause of deafness is only truly identified in 40 to 50% of children.
+These causes of deafness are explained more fully on the National Deaf Children's Society's website, however, statistically, the cause of deafness is only truly identified in 40 to 50% of children.

 There are also many types of hearing impairment.
 The National Deaf Children's Society has much more detailed information on these different types.

 If you are concerned about your child’s hearing, we advise that you speak to your GP in the first instance.
 You can also speak with your health visitor, school nurse or other health professional.